weecology/livedat/README.md

 ![Screenshot of GitHub import page](screenshots/github_import.png)

-After a few minutes
+5. After the import is finished (typically a few minutes) navigate to your copy of the repository
+6. If you want to work with it locally clone the repository

 ## Configure the repository for your project <a name="configrepo"></a>

-1. Open the `config.yml` file in the root of the repository
+1. In the root directory of the repository open the `config.yml` file
 2. Change the repo name to that for your project.
 This should be the GitHub user or organization name followed by the repository name.
 You can get this by removing the "https://github.com/" from the url for your repository.